-In 2016 EUR 4,947 thousand of securites have been transferred from hierarchy level 3 to hierarchy level 1.
-A regular public quote could not be previously obtained for the debt securities, which is why they were classified to hierarchy level 3 in the comparison period.
+During the financial period, securities of EUR 400 thousand have been transferred from hierarchy level 1 to hierarchy level 3.
+A regular public quote could not be obtained for the securities, which is why they have been transferred to hierarchy level 3.